jye-lim/weather_prediction_app/docs/customization.md

 To define new SCSS variables or functions, place SCSS code in `_sass/custom/setup.scss`.
 This should *not* be used for defining custom styles (see the next section) or overriding color scheme variables (in this case, you should create a new color scheme).

-This is most commonly-used to define [custom callout colors]({% link docs/configuration.md %}#callouts).
-For example,

 ```scss
 // _sass/custom/setup.scss
 $pink-000: #f77ef1;